-Citrix Cycle, the bikeshare program that will allow residents and visitors to Raleigh to rent bicycles on a short-term basis, is set to launch in the coming weeks.
+Citrix Cycle, the bikeshare program that will allow residents and visitors to Raleigh to rent bicycles on a short-term basis, is set to launch soon.

 The system will feature 300 bicycles in total, docked at 30 dedicated bikeshare stations spread across downtown Raleigh and beyond, reaching the State Farmers Market, Pullen Park, North Carolina State University, the North Carolina Museum of Art and more.
 The bikes—200 of which will be electric-assist (meaning they'll be easy to ride for users of all abilities)—can be used with a daily pass ($6 for unlimited 45-minute rides for one day) or single-ride pass ($2 for a 45-minute ride), plus monthly and yearly memberships are available.

 Have big plans for 2019?
 So do we!

 A year full of major festivals and celebrations lies ahead in Raleigh, N.C., showcasing talent, creativity and culture, delicious foods and beverages (and some surprises, too!).
 We've pulled together 70 of the biggest events we're looking forward to this year—take a look and save some dates!

 Photos of food hall courtesy of Transfer Co.
 Food Hall; bicycles photo via Citrix Cycle; Hopscotch Music Festival photo by Garrett Poulos